Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding: Theoretical Analysis

-\begin{remark} As the proposition above demonstrates, a benefit of using the Nystr\"om method is that we can in fact improve the approximation error to $O(\rbr{n_{\mathrm{nys}}^{-1}})$, where $n_{\mathrm{nys}}$ is the number of samples we sample to construct the Gram matrix used to build the Nystr\"om features.
+We conclude by combining \eqref{eq:Khat-K_integral_under_p} and the bound on $T_1$. \end{proof} \begin{remark} Proposition \ref{thm:approx_error_of_nystrom} shows that using the Nystr\"om method improves the approximation error to $O(\rbr{n_{\mathrm{nys}}^{-1}})$, where $n_{\mathrm{nys}}$ is the number of samples we sample to construct the Gram matrix used to build the Nystr\"om features.
+We emphasize that an important condition for this to hold is the assumption in the above proposition that the number of features $m$ satisfy $ m \geq \frac{(2\log n_{\mathrm{nys}})^h}{\beta^h}$.
 The rate $O(\rbr{n_{\mathrm{nys}}^{-1}})$ is always an improvement over $O(1/m)$ where $m$ is the number of features, since by design \algabb chooses $m \leq n_{\mathrm{nys}}$.
 The only assumption required for this improvement is that the eigenvalues of the empirical Gram matrix and Mercer expansion satisfy certain decay assumptions, which is a natural assumption to make in the kernel literature (cf. Theorem 2 in \cite{belkin2018approximation}). \end{remark}

-\paragraph{Statistical Error} We now provide the bound on the statistical error due to using a finite number of samples $n$.
-We note that this result applies to both Nystr\"om and random features. \begin{proposition} For each policy $\pi$ encountered in the algorithm, let $\hat{Q}_{\Phi,T}^\pi$ denote the policy given by
+\textbf{Statistical Error:} We now provide the bound on the statistical error due to using a finite number of samples $n$.
+We note that this is a general result that applies to any features $\phi(s,a)$, inclding both Nystr\"om and random features, that satisfies Assumptions 1 to 3.\footnote{Similar analysis of statistical error of policy evaluation with linear function approximation also exist in the literature~\cite{abbasi2019politex}. } \begin{proposition} For each policy $\pi$ encountered in the algorithm, let $\hat{Q}_{\Phi,T}^\pi$ denote the policy given by $ \hat{Q}_{\Phi, T}^\pi(s,a) = \phi(s,a)^\top \hat{w}_T,$ where $\hat{w}_T$ is defined as in \eqref{eq:projected_least_square}, and $\Phi$ can either be the reward concatenated with the Nystr\"om or random features, i.e. either $\Phi_{\mathrm{nys}}$ or $\Phi_{\mathrm{rf}}$.
+Let $\phi_{\sup} := \sup_{s,a}\|\phi(s,a)\|$.
+Then, for sufficiently large $n$, there exists an universal constant $C>0$ independent of $m$, $n$, $T$ and $(1-\gamma)^{-1}$, such that with probability at least $1-\delta$, we have